edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-Go.md

 - [See here for custom section on the configuration.toml file](https://github.com/edgexfoundry/device-mqtt-go/blob/v2.0.0/cmd/res/configuration.toml#L86-L108)
 - [See here for loading, validating and watching the configuration](https://github.com/edgexfoundry/device-mqtt-go/blob/v2.0.0/internal/driver/driver.go#L54-L69)

+## Retrieving Secrets

+The Go Device SDK provides the `SecretProvider.GetSecret()` API to retrieve the Device Services secrets.
+See the [Device MQTT Service](https://github.com/edgexfoundry/device-mqtt-go/blob/v2.0.0/internal/driver/config.go#L114) for an example of using the `SecretProvider.GetSecret()` API.
+Note that this code implements a retry loop allowing time for the secret(s) to be push into the service's `SecretStore` via the /secret endpoint.
+See [Storing Secrets](../../microservices/device/Ch-DeviceServices/#storing-secrets) section for more details.

 ## Rebuild your Device Service

 Just as you did in the [Build your Device Service](./Ch-GettingStartedSDK-Go.md#build-your-device-service) step above, build the device-simple service, which creates the executable program that is your device service.
 In a terminal window, make sure you are in the device-simple folder (the folder containing the Makefile).
 Build the service by issuing the following command: